erikedin/Behavior.jl/README.md

 # License
-ExecutableSpecifications.jl is licensed under the Apache License version 2.0.
+Behavior.jl is licensed under the Apache License version 2.0.